FuelLabs/hacker-starter-kit/README.md

 A resource for developers preparing to build on Fuel.

+## Getting Help

+The fastest way to get help is by reaching out in the #dev-chat of the Fuel discord.
+Join the server [here](https://discord.com/invite/fuelnetwork).

+It is recommended to use VS code and download the [Live Share extension](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack) so that our team can easily hop into your code to provide support.

 ## FAQ

 Q: How can I define a custom toolchain so I can specify the versioning of `forc-wallet`, `fuel-core`, etc?